Greasing and lubricating your M1 Garand

-The Mil spec (MILG-46003) for rifle grease ONLY deals with washout.
-The specification doesn't deal with thermal breakdown, or how effective a lubricant it is.
+The Mil-spec (MILG-46003) for rifle grease ONLY deals with washout.
+The specification doesn’t deal with thermal breakdown, or how effective a lubricant it is.
 After testing, the Army picked Lubriplate 130A as the grease that met their specification.
-Lubriplate 130A is still available today, but it isn't the only choice or even the best choice for a grease.
-Since the 1950's, synthetic greases are now available to the general public and are superior in performance to Lubriplate 130A.
+Lubriplate 130A is still available today, but it isn’t the only choice or even the best choice for a grease.
+Since the 1950s, synthetic greases are now available to the public and are superior in performance to Lubriplate 130A.

 At GarandGear.com we only use Mobil 1 synthetic grease on our M1 Rifles.
-(Note: Any high quality NLGI #2 automotive grease today will be more then adequate as greas for the M1 Garand)
+(Note: Any high-quality NLGI #2 automotive grease today will be more than adequate as grease for the M1 Garand)

 Does Mobil 1 grease meet the mil-spec that the Army used?

 No grease manufacturer tests their product to the old Army standard today.
 All manufacturers now use the accepted washout standard ASTM-D-1264.
-This test is much more harsh than the Mil-G-46003 test used by the Army.
+This test is much harsher than the Mil-G-46003 test used by the Army.